isaacham/isaacham/log.md

 Dec 08 2024

 I had started to use the Drug Disocovery series to uncover a single protein of interest of mine: amyloid-beta.
 While I had wanted to study hereditary hemochromatosis, there weren't any single proteins that were available.
 This hinders the parallel learning process along with the Drug Discovery series.
 Amyloid-beta 42 protein is a popular protein that appears and accumulates during early-onset Alzheimers.
 Wanted to study the drugs that may target those proteins.
 Fortunately to my benefit, there were plenty of data that was available in the ChEMBL database.

+...

+Dec 11 2024

+I haven't been logging my entries these days, but I truly have been learning many different things about learning Python through online resources.
+There are so many available resources, such as StackOverflow, Videos, and whatnot.
+I'm thoroughly enjoying the Drug Discovery Data project, and I'm slowly starting to get the hang of using seaborn, pandas, os, matlibplot, numpy, and other libraries.
+I'm also learning the linux terminal and the command line.
+Still need to learn how to pipeline in the terminal.
+I still haven't been able to set a consistent database for github and connect it with VSCode: I'm having to manually upload files.
+Things are getting more fun, and I haven't been quite self-motivated in a while.
+I really want to be able to partake in the future of gene sequencing, as well as helping others via drug discovery.
+Though I'm not fluent now, I will be later.